MaterializeInc/materialize/doc/user/content/connect-sources/cdc-postgres-direct.md

 ## Create a source

+# TODO: pg_connection is not explained here -- we should link to the Connection docs as this will need to be set up before this command can succeed

 Postgres sources ingest the raw replication stream data for all tables included in a publication to avoid creating multiple [replication slots](/sql/create-source/postgres/#postgresql-replication-slots) and minimize the required bandwidth.

 When you define a Postgres source, Materialize will automatically create a **subsource** for each original table in the publication (so you don't have to!):

 _Create subsources for all tables included in the Postgres publication_

+# TODO: should note here that this creates a cluster and replica at time of source creation by using "with size"
+# TODO: Also it's not clear if these are supposed to be copy-pasted in order, or if these are possible options, and you pick one

 ```sql
 CREATE SOURCE mz_source